anilmainali/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 PROTIP: A full set of triggers need to include all the components, which include memory, disk space, file handles, available ports, etc.

+<a name="CloudFront"></a>

+## CloudFront

+CloudFront is Amazon's CDN (Content Delivery Network) where files in S3 (Simple Storage Service) are spread around the world.

+Compared with Akamai, CloudFront has no minimum usage costs.

+CloudFront is among green icons for
+Management Tools in the Services gallery.

+CloudFront has one Resource Type: Distribution.